ibm-cloud-docs/cloud-object-storage/info/data-security-encryption.md

 All data in {{site.data.keyword.cos_full_notm}} is encrypted at rest.
 This technology individually encrypts each object using per-object generated keys.
 These keys are secured and reliably stored using the same Information Dispersal Algorithms that protect object data using an All-or-Nothing Transform (AONT), which prevents key data from being disclosed if individual nodes or hard drives are compromised.

+If it is necessary for the user to control encryption keys, root keys can be provided on a [per-object basis using SSE-C](/docs/services/cloud-object-storage/basics/encryption.html#sse-c), or a [per-bucket basis using SSE-KP](/docs/services/cloud-object-storage/basics/encryption.html#sse-kp).

 Storage can be accessed over HTTPS, and internally storage devices are certified and communicate with each other using TLS.